Boyd-Thurston/LeandrasLearningApp/README.md

-# boilerplate-auth-react-redux
+# Leandra's Learning App

-A boilder plate for a react web app with a redux global store and authorisation.
-This project has two objectives, the first of which is to further my understanding of authorisation while scratch building a full stack web app boilerplate based on the stack touaght at Enspireal Dev Academy (EDA), the secound objective is to provide a boiler plate for me and my fellow graduates to use in our personal projects going forward.
+### A childs learning app.

+## Purpose of the project

+This project fills two purposes.
+The primary purpose is to provide a learning app for my autistic child without pressure of age suggestions or where your learning should solely focus on encouraging the growth of skills at the child's pace.
+The secondary purpose is to showcase my skills at creating a web app of this type.
+As this is the secondary goal anything beyond what is necessary to achieve the primary purpose of this app will be left out focusing on a tidy clean and very functional delivery of the core purpose.

+## User Stories

+I envision this app having two distinct types of users: the parents setting up their children on the app and viewing reports on their progress and the children making use of the app.

+The MVP user stories are as follows:
+- [ ] As a user I want to be able to login to the app
+- [ ] As a parent user I want to be able to register for the app
+- [ ] As a parent user I want to be able to register a child for the app
+- [ ] As a parent user I want to be able to see my child's progress on the app
+- [ ] As a child user I want to be able to play educational games on the app
+- [ ] As a child user I want to be able to see my accumulated success on the app

+The stretch goal user stories are as follows:
+- [ ] As a child user I want to be able to register and linked to a registered parent
+- [ ] As a parent user I want to be emailed a report on my child's progress
+- [ ] As a parent user I want the displayed reports to be downloadable in a printerbale/attachable format

+## Setup/Installation

+If you have downloaded this repo for your own use please follow the following steps:
+- Navigate to the local directory for this repo
+- in the command line use:
+  - npm i
+  - npx knex migrate:latest
+  - touch .env
+- fill out .env as described in the next section
+- to start the app in the command line use:  npm run dev
+- in a browser navigate to localhost:3000
+- enjoy

+Alternatively if you just want to use this app it is deployed on heroku, check it out here <insert link here>

 ## .env

-this boiler plate use a .env not save to the repo, please ensure you set up your own .env file in the root directory of this app to make use of this, it should conaint a JWT_SECRET=????incert you secret here????.
+This project uses a .env not saved to the repo, please ensure you set up your own .env file in the root directory of this app to make use of this, it should contain a JWT_SECRET=????insert your secret here????.

 ## Tech used:

 Frontend frameworks:
 - React
 - Redux